Some complaints we receive are about issues outside the scope of our responsibilities.

 For complaints about misleading or deceptive conduct for financial products and services that occurred before 1 April 2014, you should contact the Commerce Commission.

-We cannot advise on whether a company is legitimate or whether you should deal with a particular company.
-For information on whether a company is registered, you can contact the New Zealand Companies Office.
+We cannot advise on whether a company is legitimate or if you should deal with a particular company.
+To see if a company is registered, contact the New Zealand Companies Office.

 The Companies Office also maintains registers for a range of entities such as incorporated societies, charitable trusts, and limited partnerships.